Organ Awards

-At any one time Caius has two Organ Scholars who play a vital role in the flourishing activities of Caius choir, accompanying and playing solo pieces for the regular services and for Radio 3 broadcasts, concerts at home and abroad, and CD recordings.
+Caius normally has two Organ Scholars who play a vital role in the flourishing activities of Caius Choir, accompanying and playing solo pieces for the regular services, broadcasts, concerts and recordings.
 As with Choral Awards, Organ Awards can only be held in conjunction with an academic place at the College.
-If you are interested in finding out more about applying for an Organ Award more details are available on the University website.

-Eben Eyres- Organ Scholar (playing the organ) and Harrison Cole (Assistant Organist)
+Eben Eyres- Peter Walker Organ Scholar (playing the organ) and Jack van den Heuvel - Wilfird Holland Organ Scholar

 Facilities and Finances

-The Organ Scholars at Caius live rent free in the central part of College for three years: the Junior Organ Scholar has rooms in St Michael’s Court with a pedal piano, and the Senior Organ Scholar has rooms in Caius Court with a baby grand piano.
-In addition to the £450 scholarship, Organ Scholars receive free organ lessons (with teachers such as William Whitehead and Stephen Farr) and singing lessons; and a financial subsidy is available for the purchase of organ music.
-Tutorial grants are available to those wishing to undertake organ courses both in the UK and abroad, and financial assistance is also given to those taking external qualifications (e.g. R.C.O. diplomas).
+The Organ Scholars at Caius live rent free in the central part of College for three years, they are both provided with a piano in their room.
+In addition to the £450 scholarship, Organ Scholars receive free organ and singing lessons, and a financial subsidy is available for the purchase of organ music.
+Tutorial grants are available to those wishing to undertake organ courses both in the UK and abroad, and financial assistance is also given to those taking external qualifications (e.g. RCO diplomas).

 Some background